chdh/AuthJoomla/README.md

 Configure the following parameters in the Joomla admin backend under "Extensions" / "Plugins".

 * <b>Secret Word for cookie crypto check</b>: (choose your own secret word)
-* <b>Mediawiki cookie subdomain</b>: empty if your Wiki uses the same domain (host) name as your Joomla, otherwise the name of the Wiki subdomain
+* <b>MediaWiki cookie subdomain</b>: empty if your Wiki uses the same domain (host) name as your Joomla, otherwise the name of the Wiki subdomain

 ## MediaWiki configuration